 Annotate your copy of Anne Lamott's "Shitty First Drafts."
-If you haven't annotated-taken written notes that talk back to-by writing on your reading at a college level before, you should read the quick note on "Be an Annotating Guru" on the class wiki.
+If you haven't annotated-taken written notes that talk back to-by writing notes directly on your reading at a college level before, you need to read the quick note on "Be an Annotating Guru" on the class wiki.
 You can use a pen/pencil on hard copy, or use stylus and/or "sticky notes" on the PDF that you download from the Readings Page on the wiki (bonus chocolate!).
 You should include multiple kinds of notes: exclamations, questions, connections, challenges, and/or short summaries.
 Try to aim for several notes per page.

-Create a three-column log with three entries-a 3x3 log-that includes responses to your reading from Solving Writing Problems.
-You can create a 3x3 log by clicking Insert Table (3 columns) or you can download the sample document on the Assignments page of the wiki.
+Create a two-column log with four entries-a 2x4 log-that includes responses to your reading from Solving Writing Problems.
+You can create a 2x4 log by clicking Insert Table (2 columns) or you can download the sample document on the Assignments page of the wiki.

 - In the left column (They Claim), provide a direct quotation from the text.
-It can be something you agree with, disagree with, were surprised by, or have questions about. - In the middle column (I Respond), write a sentence or two explaining your response: what exact connections, questions, concerns, memories, or emotions does the quotation evoke for you, and why?
-What memories or experiences that only you have had in exactly the way you had them does this quotation/idea connect to?
+It can be something you agree with, disagree with, were surprised by, or have questions about. - In the right column (I Respond), write a sentence or two explaining your response: what exact connections, questions, concerns, memories, or emotions does the quotation evoke for you, and why?
+What memories or experiences that only you have had in exactly the way you had them does this quotation/idea connect to? and So, What?
 Try to write sentences that only you could write, about exact documents you have written or wanted to write, or classes you took, or comments you received about writing.
 Be as vivid as you can.
-Don't translate the sentence ("I think this means that..."): talk back to it, talk out from it, dig around in your head for a new connection. - In the right column (So, What?), write a sentence or two to explain the implications of this notion: why could this be important to people beyond yourself?
-Again, try not to repeat what the author said or what you already said; think bigger.
-If this idea is true, what might that mean for writing, for studying writing, for students and teachers, for professionals?
-If you disagree, what sorts of long-term problems do you see for writers who believe in such ideas?
+Don't translate the sentence ("I think this means that..."): talk back to it, talk out from it, dig around in your head for a new connection or question.

-Repeat: do three of these total.
-Generally, if you're aiming for Full Credit, it's not a great idea to work with three quotations from the very first paragraph of a reading assignment.
-Your second two columns will probably have more in them than your first one, but quality of thinking is more important than quantity of words.
+Repeat: do four of these total.
+Generally, if you're aiming for Satisfactory Credit, it's not a great idea to work with four quotations from the very first paragraph of a reading assignment.
+Your second column responses will probably have more in them than your first ones, but quality of thinking is more important than quantity of words.